nginx/unit-docs/source/configuration.rst

 Handling Actions
 ================

-If a request matches all conditions of a route step, or the step itself omits the :samp:`match` object, Unit handles the request using the respective :samp:`action`.
-Possible combinations of :samp:`action` options are:
+If a request matches all :ref:`conditions <configuration-routes-matching>` of a route step or the step itself omits the :samp:`match` object, Unit handles the request using the respective :samp:`action`.
+The mutually exclusive :samp:`action` types are:

 .. list-table::
+   :header-rows: 1

+   * - Option
+     - Description
+     - Details

    * - :samp:`pass`
-    - Route's destination upon a match, identical to :samp:`pass` in a listener.
+     - Destination for the request, identical to a listener's :samp:`pass` option.

-      Read more: :ref:`configuration-listeners`.

-  * - :samp:`share`, :samp:`fallback`
+     - :ref:`configuration-listeners`
-    - The :samp:`share` is a static pathname from where files are served upon a match.
-The optional :samp:`fallback` action (identical to :samp:`match/action`) is performed if the requested file isn't found or can't be accessed.
-Thus, share-based :samp:`fallback` actions can be nested.

-      Read more: :ref:`configuration-static`.

    * - :samp:`proxy`
-    - Socket address of an HTTP server where the request is proxied upon a match.
+     - Socket address of an HTTP server where the request is proxied.

-      Read more: :ref:`configuration-routes-proxy`.
+     - :ref:`configuration-proxy`

-  * - :samp:`return`, :samp:`location`
+   * - :samp:`return`
-    - The :samp:`return` value defines the HTTP response status `code
+     - HTTP status code with a context-dependent redirect location.
-      <https://tools.ietf.org/html/rfc7231#section-6>`__ to be returned upon a
-      match.
-The :samp:`location` is required if the :samp:`return` value implies redirection (3xx).

-      Read more: :ref:`configuration-routes-return`.
+     - :ref:`configuration-return`

+   * - :samp:`share`
+     - Directory location that serves the request with static content.
+     - :ref:`configuration-static`

 An example: